 - "Frank Moore Cross, a professor emeritus in the Department of Near Eastern Languages and Civilizations at Harvard University, told Discovery News, "The inscriptions are from the Herodian Period (which occurred from around 1 B.C. to 1 A.D.).
 The use of limestone ossuaries and the varied script styles are characteristic of that time."5

 - This is important because the gospel accounts record Jesus' life up to 33 years of age.
 If Jesus lived long enough to get married, have a child, etc., it would be after he was 33.
-If Jesus died around 50 A.D. (just picking a date), then how do we account for Jesus' bones being buried in an ossuary that has an inscription dated from about 1 B.C.?
-Shouldn't the inscription be dated to some time after, say 33 A.D.?A. This is solid evidence against the ossuaries being of Jesus family.
+If Jesus died around A.D.
+50 (just picking a date), then how do we account for Jesus' bones being buried in an ossuary that has an inscription dated from about 1 B.C.?
+Shouldn't the inscription be dated to some time after, say A.D.
+33?
+This is solid evidence against the ossuaries being of Jesus' family.

-- In this case it would have been Nazareth, not Jerusalem.
+- In this case it would have been Nazaret--not Jerusalem.
 Jesus was known as Jesus of Nazareth.
 If this really is the tomb of the biblical Jesus, then why is he buried somewhere other than his hometown, Nazareth?
 This would have gone against Jewish culture and custom.

 - Also, shouldn't the burial inscription have read "Jesus of Nazareth" or "Jesus of Nazareth, son of Joseph" if it were the Jesus of the New Testament?

-- There was a two day burial window under Jewish law.
+- There was a two-day burial window under Jewish law.
 This meant that a person had to be buried within two days of death.
 Therefore, he might not be buried in his hometown.
-However, after the body decomposed and only the bones were left, it would appropriate to move them.
+However, after the body decomposed and only the bones were left, it would be appropriate to move them.
 Since ossuaries contained only bones, why is it located in Jerusalem and not Nazareth?

 - Having similar genetics in the ossuaries doesn't prove it is Jesus' tomb.
 It only proves there are similar genetics.
 There is no known way to establish that the genetics in the ossuaries are those of Jesus.
 At best, it can only be inferred and inferences are not fact.